Short sellers shopped for Macy's stock ahead of Black Friday

 Macy‘s, which warned last month that holiday-quarter sales would be lower than previously expected, has seen its shares fall 40 percent in 2015.

-Short selling in Nordstrom (JWN.N) ticked slightly higher to 4.6 percent of its shares in mid-November from 4.4 percent a month before, and Tiffany & Co (TIF.N) has seen its short interest rise to 5.3 percent from 4.5 percent.
+Short selling in Nordstrom ticked slightly higher to 4.6 percent of its shares in mid-November from 4.4 percent a month before, and Tiffany & Co has seen its short interest rise to 5.3 percent from 4.5 percent.
+(Reporting by Noel Randewich; Editing by Alan Crosby)